dproctor/wedding-website/schedule.md

 </style>

 <h1> schedule </h1>
+We are hosting our wedding over Labor Day Weekend, September 3 - 6, 2021.
-The main wedding events will be on Saturday and Sunday (Labor Day Weekend), but we plan to host more casual gatherings Friday and Monday for whoever can make it.
+The main wedding events will be on Saturday and Sunday, but we plan to host more casual gatherings Friday and Monday for whoever can make it.
 We’ll add more detail including dress codes as we get closer to the date.

 <style>
 </style>